You Will Need To...

 Keep a copy of the form.
 You may begin to collect tax immediately; your proof of registration is your copy until we send you your permit number in about 4-6 weeks.
 The sales tax permit itself is free of charge.

 A sales tax permit is not a license to buy tax-free.
 It is a license to collect tax.
 For your exempt purchases, you must use exemption certificates; see below.

 Learn about Iowa's local option tax.

-For more information about the "regular" local option tax, consult the Local Option Q&A.
+- For more information about the "regular" local option tax, consult the Local Option Questions.

-A list of Current Local Option Jurisdictions is available in Excel and pdf formats and is updated in June and in December.
+- A list of current Local Option Jurisdictions is available, updated in June and in December.

 Obtain exemption certificates.